josezy/firebase-mcp/README.md

    ```

 > ‼️ **Important**: Document references (like `/document/123` or internal references) are not directly accessible by external tools.
 Always use the actual file path or URL for reliable uploads. ‼️

-## 🔍 Also Available: Collection Group Queries

-Firebase MCP supports querying sub-collections (collection groups) in Firestore!
-This allows you to query across all sub-collections with the same name, regardless of their parent document - making it easy to search across your entire database hierarchy with a single query.
-Perfect for cross-document searches, activity feeds, and unified dashboards.

 ## Setup